 This selection of archival documents, compiled from the collections of the Fales Library and Special Collections at New York University and the Library and Archives at Bard College's Center for Curatorial Studies, originally accompanied the essay "What Remains: Art and Archives," by Ann Butler and Marvin J. Taylor.
 All captions are written by the authors of that essay.
-The printed exhibition catalogue, Take It or Leave It: Institution, Image, Ideology, is available for purchase through the Hammer Store.
+The printed exhibition catalogue, Take It or Leave It: Institution, Image, Ideology, is available online in the Hammer Store.

 FIG. 1.
 Judson Memorial Church established an artists' ministry in the late 1940s.
 By the early 1960s it was the home of Judson Dance Theater, which gave birth to postmodern dance; Judson Poets' Theater; and Judson Gallery.
 In 1970 the church sponsored an exhibition of works that used the American flag as a focal point.
 The flag had come to symbolize differing points of view about the Vietnam War.
 Reverend Howard Moody and three members of the Art Workers Coalition—Jon Hendricks, Faith Ringgold, and Jean Toche—were arrested for desecrating the flag.
 (See also John Miller's untitled painting of Yvonne Rainer's performance in this archive)